mealaud/mealaud.github.io/content/notes/differentiability-on-a-manifold.md

 with $ A \coloneqq x(U \cap \phi^{-1}(V)) $, is of class $ C^r $.
 The map $ \phi $ is said to be {{% tdf "differentiable" %}} if it is differentiable at every point $ p \in M $.
 {{% /MathEnv %}}

+See the discussion in {{<ref "Definition of an Atlas" "/notes/definition-of-an-atlas">}} for a more insightful (in my opinion!) explanation to this idea and definition.